nchang430/BOLD5000-GLMs/BOLD5000 Release 2.0 README.md

 **Is the data format the same for all data versions in BOLD5000 v2.0?**

 For the TYPEA-D betas, the format is identical between versions.
 Session betas are stored in the (X, Y, Z, img) volumetric format.

-**How do I associate different stimuli with their corresponding volumes of brain data?**

-**I care about repeated stimuli - how many are there, and how do I load them?**

-**What’s the difference between the residual time-series data being released here, and the previously published data?**

-**Who should I contact if I have any issues?**